Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Discussion

 \section{Discussion}

-The fact that researchers have previously taken LOCC-entanglement, rather than LOSR-entanglement, as the appropriate notion in Bell scenarios has led to the view that the interplay between entanglement and nonlocality is rather perverse.
-We have shown, however, that this perversity is merely an artifact of considering the wrong notion of entanglement.
-Once one focusses on LOSR-entanglement, the interplay with nonlocality is found to be quite natural.
+We have shown that by recasting the interplay of entanglement and nonlocality within a resource-theoretic framework, several puzzling features are seen to be an artifact of not assuming a consistent choice of the free operations for all types of processes.
+In the resource theory where the network is presumed to be one where the parties share a common source and where the {\em free} sources are the classical ones, the set of free operations is LOSR for {\em all} types of conversion relations and the relevant notion of entanglement is LOSR-entanglement.
+This notion of entanglement is shown to have a particularly natural interplay with the notion of nonlocality.

-In particular, we have shown that this perspective resolves the longstanding `anomaly of nonlocality'.
-In addition to its foundational dividends on this front, the paradigm of LOSR-entanglement is also likely to be significant for certain more practical problems.
+In particular, we have shown that this perspective provides a particularly satisfactory resolution of the long-standing anomalies of nonlocality.
+In addition to its foundational dividends on this front, the resource theory based on LOSR operations is also likely to be significant for certain more practical problems.
 For instance, the fact that partially entangled states provide an advantage over maximally entangled states for the tasks of certified randomness generation \cite{Acin2012randomnessvsnonlocality} and for the rate of secret key extraction \cite{Scarani2006QKD,Acin2006QKD} suggests that one should seek to identify the LOSR-entanglement monotones that quantify the degree of success one can achieve in such tasks.

-Our suggestion to use LOSR supplemented by 2-way shared entanglement (LOSR2WSE) to define genuinely 3-way entanglement and genuinely 3-way nonlocality has not only conceptual merit---providing a satisfactory resolution to a tripartite `anomaly of nonlocality' for instance---but also the potential for practical applications.
-For example, it opens the door to defining {\em quantitative measures} of these types of entanglement and nonlocality.
-This is in contrast to the LOCC-motivated notions of genuinely 3-way entanglement and nonlocality, which we showed violate basic principles of a resource theory.
-Our approach is also easily adapted to the study of types of nonclassicality in causal structures beyond that of the standard Bell scenario~\cite{Henson2014,Fritz2012beyondBell,Wolfe2016inflation}, which has relevance for the study of quantum communication networks (e.g., the so-called `quantum internet').
+Our suggestion to use LOSR supplemented by 2-way shared entanglement (LOSR2WSE) to define genuine 3-way entanglement and genuine 3-way nonlocality has not only conceptual merit---providing a satisfactory resolution to a tripartite anomaly of nonlocality for instance---but also the potential for practical applications.
+For example, it opens the door to defining quantitative measures of these types of entanglement and nonlocality.
+This is in contrast to the LOCC-motivated notions of genuine 3-way entanglement and nonlocality, which we showed violate basic principles of a resource theory.
+Our approach is also easily adapted to the study of types of nonclassicality in network structures beyond that of a common source shared among all parties ~\cite{Henson2014,Fritz2012beyondBell,Wolfe2016inflation}.